 Brits love beer.
 Even at the height of World War II rationing, it was never a restricted product.
 When RAF crews returned home after flying over Germany and occupied Europe, they had one place on their minds - the pub.

 The Blue Bell in Tattershall Thorpe, Lincolnshire was one place that saw plenty of airmen, given its proximity to Woodhall Spa airfield.
-The bomber crews based there wanted to spend their evenings in front of a roaring fire with great beer - a delight which the modern visitor can still enjoy.
+The bomber crews based there wanted to spend their evenings in front of a roaring fire with great beer - a delight that the modern visitor can still enjoy.
 Between Boston and Lincoln, drop into the Blue Bell for a pint with World War II airmen; some didn't return.

 Ye Olde Cheshire Cheese, London